 What you do with your car plays a big role in determining your premiums.
 As a result, policies may cover you for some kinds of driving activities, but not for others.

 For example, it’s common for insurers to allow ‘business usage’ but not ‘commercial usage’.

-At By Miles, we include cover for business use as standard for the main driver on a policy, but that doesn’t include commercial use.
+At By Miles, we include cover for business use as standard for the main driver on a policy wherever we can, but that doesn’t include commercial use.

 What’s the difference?
 Business usage is driving that’s connected to your work (driving to a work meeting, for example).

 Commercial usage is where the driving is your work – something most policies don’t cover.
 So, if you’re delivering takeaways, running a taxi service or racing milk floats, you’ll need to look for specialist cover.Get specialist ‘commercial’ cover if driving is your work.

 You need proof that you’re insured – and that’s just what your Certificate of Insurance provides.
 Some insurers will give you a paper copy, others send it digitally.

 Given that nobody likes filing and most of us like trees, at By Miles we’ve gone down the totally paperless route so we’ll email you everything you need – or you can access it all in our app.